tbary/EEGPreTrainingDatasets/README.md

 Note that the versions proposed are the ones used for the software developpement and that other versions may or may not work.

 ## Reference to the work
-If you wish to use this code in your own work, please include the following citation:
+If you wish to use this code in your own work, please include the following citation (TeX format):

 @inproceedings{bary2024designing,
   title={Designing Pre-training Datasets from Unlabeled Data for EEG Classification with Transformers},